dswisher/micasa/README.md

 ## Installation

 There is no installation, per se.
-Rather, just clone this git repo, and run `./micasa.py` or `python3 micasa.py`, which should print out a brief help summary.
+Rather, just clone this git repo, and run `./micasa`, which should print out a brief help summary.

+Alternatively, you can run it as a Python module:

+    PYTHONPATH=src python3 -m micasa

 ## Status: Listing Missing/Out of Date Packages

 The status command, invoked as follows, lists any packages from the manifest that are missing or have available updates.

-    ./micasa.py status
+    ./micasa status

 ## Manifest